SamuelSwartzberg/flashcardifying_text_temp/inf/programming/languages-themselves/as-a-language/the-language/identifiers-values-variables-types/temp.md

 ## primitives and composites

-Primitive may refer to a data type that is provided in a programming language as a basic building block.
-Composite data types are built from primitive data types.
 Primitive may also refer to a type that has built-in language support.

 #### primitive types in different languages